-Multicultural adaptations to math and science instruction help to bridge gaps which may exist between students' cultural backgrounds and the academic content.
+Multicultural adaptations to math and science instruction help to bridge gaps that may exist between students' cultural backgrounds and academic content.
 There are many ways to adapt math and science curriculum:

 - Assess the learning styles of students and adapt instruction accordingly.

-- Teach the math and science contributions of people from multiple cultural backgrounds, such as Arabic and Mayan contributions to numbers and astronomy.
+- Teach the math and science contributions of people from multiple cultural backgrounds, such as Arab and Mayan contributions to numbers and astronomy.